 My experience comes from living in small, rural towns as well as in metropolitan areas (provincial capitals).
 Homes and businesses had an “indoor outhouse.”
 The Vault: Nothing but urine/feces were deposited into the large metal vault under the toilet (squat style, slightly recessed in the floor and made of porcelain).
 No cover material or carbonaceous stuff was used.
 It stunk!!
 Not just the bathroom, but the whole house!
 There were many flies, even though the windows were screened.
 Maggots were the main problem.
 They crawled up the sides of the vault onto the toilet and floor and sometimes even made it outside the bathroom into the hall.
 People constantly poured some kind of toxic chemical into the vaults to control the smell and maggots.
 It didn’t help — in fact, the maggots really poured out of the vault to escape the chemicals.
 Occasionally a slipper (one put on special “bathroom slippers” as opposed to “house slippers” when entering the bathroom) fell into the disgusting maggot-filled vault.
 You couldn’t even begin to think about getting it out!
 You couldn’t let little children use the toilet without an adult suspending them over it.
 They might fall in!
 Disposal: When the vault was full (about every three months), you called a private vacuum truck which used a large hose placed in an outside opening to suck out the liquid mass.
 You paid them for their services.
 I’m not sure exactly what happened to the humanure next but, in the agricultural areas near the fields were large (ten feet in diameter) round, concrete, raised containers, similar in looks to an above ground swimming pool.
 In the containers, I was told, was the humanure from the “vacuum trucks.”
 It was a greenish-brown liquid with algae growing on the surface.
 I was told this was spread onto agricultural fields.

-Japan has one of the most fastidious cultures in the world about hygiene and they have probably the most advanced toilet culture in the world.
-They spend vast sums of money on computerized toilets that also automatically wash and dry your bottom (if you can figure out how to control them) and yet some Japanese have been using humanure in agriculture right into fairly modern times.
+Japan has one of the most fastidious cultures in the world about hygiene.
+For example, they never wear outdoor shoes inside their homes and even have special slippers just for the bathroom.
+They have probably the most advanced toilet culture in the world.
+They spend vast sums of money on computerized toilets that also automatically wash and dry your bottom (if you can figure out how to control them) and yet many Japanese have been using humanure in agriculture right into fairly modern times.

 …In my youth I listened to army veterans talking about their stints in the Korean War.
 Usually after a beer or two, they’d turn their conversation to the “outhouses” used by the Koreans.
 They were amazed, even mystified about the fact that the Koreans tried to lure passersby into their latrines by making the toilets especially attractive.
 The idea of someone wanting someone else’s poop always brought out a hearty laugh from the vets.
 This opinion sums up the attitude of almost anyone raised with a flush toilet.
 Humanure is a waste product that we must dispose of and only fools would think otherwise.
 One of the effects of this attitude is that Americans don’t know and probably don’t care where their “human waste” goes after it emerges from their back ends as long as they don’t have to deal with it.